Presented to the members of the Buddha Center on Saturday, October 11, 2014.

 Gotama will be succeeded by a Fifth Buddha, who is given the name Maitreya or, in Pali, Metteyya; Jampa in Tibetan.
 This name means “loving,” “kind,” “friendly,” or “merciful,” from metta, love, and mitra, friend.
 Currently he resides as a bodhisattva deva in the Tusita “contented” or “joyful” world, four planes above our own, where the lifespan is 576 million years.

 - Xiang Haiming, who claimed the imperial title and identified himself with Maitreya in 613.
-So far, this is the earliest example I have uncovered.
+So far, this is the earliest example I have found.

 - Wu Zetian (624–705), the only female emperor in the history of China, and the founder of the Second Zhou dynasty.
 She had a penchant for cutting off the arms and legs of her opponents and putting them in jars.